 Drawbacks of the ACH Network

 The ACH network isn’t perfect.
 For consumers, the main drawback is the authorization requirement.
 Any time you want to make or receive payments, you must provide your account information.
-Since ACH payments are automated, you may end up overdrawing your account when short on funds.
+Since ACH payments are automated, you may end up overdrawing your account if you’re short on funds.

-The Automated Clearing House, or ACH, will continue to grow in importance as banks become increasingly computer-based and the world becomes increasingly digital.
-The rise of peer-to-peer services like Venmo, Square, PayPal, and Zelle have expanded its role exponentially.
-When you hear ACH, you should think electronic payments network that make it easier, faster and safer to send and receive payments.
+The Automated Clearing House, or ACH, can streamline payments and make it easier to pay a bill or to collect money from friends.
+As the world continues to become more digitally centered, ACH payments are likely to only increase in demand and use.
+The rise of peer-to-peer services like Venmo, Square, PayPal, and Zelle has expanded its role exponentially.
+ACH is essentially an electronic payments network that makes it easier, faster and safer to send and receive payments.

 - Whether you’re looking to open your first bank account or switch to a new bank, make sure you shop around for the best option.
 Interest rates vary widely, so the decision could be worth thousands of dollars.
 Check out our round-up of the best savings accounts to compare rates and features.